QPThree/101d1/README.md

-# QPThree's CF 102 Reading Notes
+# Quentin P Young's Code Fellows Reading Notes (2021)

 This site will act as a one stop shop for my Code Fellows reading notes.
 The purposes of this site includes: